kundeg2/arduino-led-matrix-clock/README.md

-# matrix_clock
+# arduino_led_matrix_clock

-An LED-matrix clock made with Arduino, using a DS3231 RTC module and 4 MAX7219 LED-matrix controllers.
+An LED-matrix clock made with Arduino, using a DS3231 RTC module and four MAX7219 LED-matrix controllers.
 It also has an ambient light sensor for controlling the brightness.

 For making the byte codes representing the numbers from 00 to 59, I wrote a simple C code, which you can find in byte-generator.txt.
 Also, I made a small amount of self correction to the RTC module in order to make it more accurate.

 ## Configuration

-### Ambient Light Sensor
+### Ambient light sensor

 S - A0